USS MCFAUL DDG 74

 February 17, The McFaul departed Norfolk for an 11-hour Friends and Family Day Cruise to Baltimore to participate in Fleet Week celebration.

-May 2, USS McFaul departed Naval Station Norfolk for a scheduled deployment in support of the Global War on Terrorism and Maritime Security Operations (MSO).
-Transited Suez Canal on May 29.
+May 2, USS McFaul departed Naval Station Norfolk for a scheduled deployment in support of the Global War on Terrorism and Maritime Security Operations (MSO); Transited the Suez Canal on May 29.

 June 21, Cmdr.
 Mary M. Jackson relieved Cmdr.
-Sean M. Connors as CO of the McFaul during the change-of-command ceremony held aboard the ship in the Arabian Gulf.
+Sean M. Connors as CO of the McFaul during a change-of-command ceremony aboard the ship, while underway in the Arabian Gulf.

 November 14, USS McFaul returned home after more than a six-month deployment in the U.S. 5th and 6th Fleet AoR.